Rakow Research Library Public Services Internship

 - Free museum admission for you and guests during your internship

-To apply, please submit a resume and cover letter to email@example.com.
-Deadline to apply is August 31, 2015.
+Please submit a resume and cover letter indicating your project interests to email@example.com.